What Is Acceptance and Commitment Therapy?

 ACT at Emerge Recovery TX

 At Emerge Recovery TX, we believe in supporting the whole person in body, mind, and spirit.
 Intrusive thoughts can make it difficult to create healthier thought patterns, habits, and behaviors to support long-term well-being.
-With this in mind, we have built our curriculum around helping women emerge fully in the present with ACT.
+With this in mind, we have built our curriculum and treatments around helping women emerge fully in the present with ACT.
 We will serve as a guide through the recovery journey, to aiding clients as they reconnect with self, learn to let go of self-judgment, gain more awareness, and make healthier choices based on core values rather than negative thoughts.
 As we learn to let go of unhealthy behaviors and habits associated with negative, intrusive thoughts, we can start building a fulfilling life in the present.

 To learn more about how ACT can help you on your recovery journey, visit our Trauma Recovery page.